hashicorp/katakoda/terraform-use-modules/step2.md

 ### Review VPC module variables

-Within the `"vpc" module` block, review the input variables.
+Within the `module "vpc"` block, review the input variables.
 You can find each of these input variables documented [in the Terraform registry](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs)